livingdocsIO/documentation/reference-docs/doc-includes/server_customization.md

 The `uiComponents` array allows you to define a list of ui elements that are rendered in the sidebar upon selection of the `doc-include` (top to bottom).
 There are 3 supported types:
 1. `angular-component`, sidebar user interface
 2. `angular-modal`, user interface in a modal dialog (if more space is required), button in the sidebar to open the modal
-3. `iframe-modal`, as above user interface in a modal dialog but loaded as an iframe (e.g. if you want to to your UI outside of Livingdocs)
+3. `iframe-modal`, as above user interface in a modal dialog but loaded as an iframe (e.g. if you want to implement your UI outside of Livingdocs)

 The first two require an angular plugin to be present in the Livingdocs editor.
 The markup for `angular-component` looks as follows:
 ```
 {
   // required, fixed name